barmiy01/Webscraping_Project/README.md

 Recent advances in material science and engineering have been focused on producing rational design rules and principles for material fabrication.
-The development of these design rules have huge implications for various such as fields opto-electronics, photonics [add more examples] etc. In this regard, considerable attempts have been made to utilize already accumulated datasets to create models that facilitate the prediction of various material properties using machine learning techniques.
-Despite the growing interests in predictive models using machine learning, there is a dearth of machine-learning-based models to predict band gap energies.
+The development of these design rules have huge implications for various fields such as crystal engineering, opto-electronics and photonics .
+In this regard, considerable attempts have been made to utilize already accumulated datasets to create models that facilitate the prediction of various material properties using machine learning techniques.
+Despite recent advances in this field, there is a dearth of machine-learning-based models to predict band gap energies.

 ## Methodology